Integrated Services Fund

 As part of the Fund, the Federation commissioned a research report to profile the projects, and to investigate the drivers and inhibitors of effective partnerships.
-Stay tuned for the report in the coming weeks, which will showcase the models and their impact.
+The report highlights the impact, effectiveness and opportunities for the future of Integrated Services in Victoria.

 The below video demonstrates the positive effect of one of the funded projects on a client experiencing legal issues connected with drug use.

 An independent assessment panel selected the following applicants to receive grants from the Fund.
 This year's successful projects are: